 Basketball Hoop STEM Challenge

-Design and build a basketball hoop to go with a simple lollystick catapult!
-The hoop must be freestanding and fit the ball used with the catapult!
+Design and build a freestanding basketball hoop to accompany a simple lolly stick catapult.
+The hoop must fit the ball used with the catapult.

 Parachute STEM Challenge

-A simple one page download with space to design two parachutes and record the time taken for each to fall to the ground.
+Our parachute STEM Challenge sheet is a simple, one-page download with space to design two parachutes and record the time it takes for each to fall to the ground.
+Children can investigate with two parachutes of different sizes or made from different materials.

 Chain Reaction STEM Challenge